 Why Are These Services Needed?

-The number of low-income homeowners increases each year.
+The number of people in need increases each year.
 The current 24 million low-income homeowner families are expected to grow to an astonishing 28.5 million by the year 2010.
 This growth means that more and more families are placed in the position of choosing between vital necessities, such as food or medicine, or a roof that does not leak.
 Rebuilding Together works to ensure that as many of those families as possible do not have to make these difficult choices.

 What Type of Work is Done?

 We provide emergency year-round services in addition to the major rehabilitation projects we undertake on National Rebuilding Day.
 We build ramps, install grab bars, and work on other home modifications to allow homeowners to safely “age in place.
 "Our unskilled volunteers join with skilled tradespeople, painting, cleaning, and weatherizing, as well as doing roofs, carpentry work, plumbing, and electrical work.

 How are Homeowners Selected?